Transgrancanaria Bike Regulations

 Transgrancanaria race is held with absolute respect for environment.
 Traffic circulation won’t be stopped and participants must respect the rules of the road in towns and on roads for public use.
 Participants will be disqualified from the competition if they display paramilitary behavior, advocate terrorism, show signs of violent or xenophobic behaviour or leave rubbish behind.
 It is compulsory to respect crops, livestock and private property.
 Participants will be responsible for all damages they cause.

-Each participant must complete his/her personal data successfully, as it will be used by the organization during the collection of the race numbers.
+- Each participant must correctly fill in all their personal information, as these will be cross-check by the organization during the withdrawal of the dorsal numbers.

 ARTICLE 3: REQUIREMENTS FOR PARTICIPATION

 – Know and accept the rules of competition.

 – Complete the forms of pre-registration and registration correctly.

 Participants registered in Transgrancanaria Bike understand that they participate voluntarily and under their own responsibility during the competition.
 Therefore, they disclaim any complaint to the organizers, collaborators, sponsors and other participants.
 The organization won’t be responsible of any accident produced because of imprudence, negligence or ignorance of these regulations.
 When carrying out the registration, participants agree and accept the document of disclaim.

 ARTICLE 4: IMAGE RIGHTS, PUBLICITY AND DATA PROTECTION